How to Scope an MVP With AI: 1-Page Build / Not-Build Doc

 • Adding features the team is excited about but the user pain doesn’t require — excitement is not signal

-• Defining “the user” as everyone — MVP for everyone ships for no one; pick one persona for the scope doc
+• Defining “the user” as everyone — an MVP for everyone ships for no one; pick one persona for the scope doc

 FAQ

-• What if I have multiple user pains tied for top?: Pick one for this MVP.
+• What if I have multiple user pains tied for top?
+Pick one for this MVP.
 Multi-pain MVPs become multi-job products and the scope unravels.
 Ship the single-pain MVP, get signal, then pick the second pain for v2.

 • My co-founder keeps pushing for one more feature.
-How do I use the doc?: Add the feature to OUT with the reason.
+How do I use the doc?
+Add the feature to OUT with the reason.
 If the co-founder disagrees with the reason, that’s the conversation — at the reason level, not the feature level.
 The doc converts feature debates into reason debates, which are faster.

 Tags: #AI writing #Product #Workflow #MVP